 Networking with I&APs will continue through-out the duration of the EIA process.
+Records of all consultation undertaken are included within Appendix E.

-A landowner consultation map indicating the landowners identified to be contacted during the public participation process for the project was compiled (refer to Appendix E).
-This map indicates the landowners in the study area identified and consulted.
+A landowner consultation map indicating the landowners identified and contacted during the public participation process for the project was compiled (refer to Appendix F).
+This map indicates the landowners in the study area identified and consulted on a one-to-one basis and those consulted telephonically.